 Gas explosion at Ghana factory injures at least 80 people

+Ghana's state news agency says an explosion at a factory in the Western Regional capital of Takoradi has injured at least 80 people.
 Assistant Divisional Officer of the Ghana National Fire Services Emmanuel Bonney told state news that a tanker was discharging liquefied petroleum gas at the Ghana Household Utilities Manufacturing Company factory when the explosion occurred early Tuesday.
-He said six fire service personnel present to control the situation were caught in the explosion, and one was critically injured.

 Discussions